Saranathan Temple: History

 There are two inscriptions in the temple from the period of Chola Parakesari Varman (906-946 AD) and Babasahib of Madavipallam (1728–38) indicating various grants to the temple.
 The temple is believed to be of significant antiquity with contributions at different times from Medieval Cholas, the Vijayanagara Empire and Madurai Nayaks.
 The crown of some of the images from the Chola period show influence of Buddhist tradition in the region.
 The metal image of Sita is believed to be a classic example of Chola Art during the 9th-10th centuries.

 After the fall of the Vijayanagar empire in Tanjore, Alagiya Manavala Naicker who ruled Tanjore planned to erect a temple for Rajagopala swamy in Mannarkudi.
 He appointed his minister Narasa Boopalan for this job.
 He was to get Blackstones from all possible places.
 This minister was a great worshipper of Saranatha Perumal of Thirucherai and wanted to erect a temple for him too.
 So he ordered his men to unload one stone from each cart which passed Thirucherai.
 A spy of the king caught hold of this and informed the king.
 The angered king came for an inspection.
-But before that in overnight Narasa Boopalan constructed this temple and to please the king he added a shrine for Rajagopala swamy.
-His plan worked and he was saved from the king's anger after that the king ordered to complete the temple with his money.
+But before that overnight Narasa Boopalan constructed this temple and to please the king he added a shrine for Rajagopala swamy.
+His plan worked and he was saved from the king's anger after that the king ordered him to complete the temple with his money.